edalatpour/advent-of-copilot/README.md

 This repo will include:

-- `day-01/` — Manual solution (no Copilot)
+- `2015/01/` — Manual solution (no Copilot)
-- `day-02/` — Autocomplete‑assisted solution
+- `2015/02/` — Autocomplete‑assisted solution
-- `day-03/` — Problem‑description‑driven solution
+- `2015/03/` — Problem‑description‑driven solution
-- `day-04/` — Copilot Chat solution
+- `2015/04/` — Copilot Chat solution
-- `day-05/` — Coding Agent solution
+- `2015/05/` — Coding Agent solution
-- `day-06/` — Custom instructions solution
+- `2015/06/` — Custom instructions solution
-- `day-07/` — Multi‑agent parallel solutions
+- `2015/07/` — Multi‑agent parallel solutions
-- `inputs/` — Puzzle input files
-- `outputs/` — Generated output files (when applicable)

 Each folder will contain:

 - `solution.<language>` — The code for that day
 - `README.md` — Notes on how Copilot was used
+- `input.txt` - The puzzle input for that day
 - `output.txt` — The final answer (when relevant)

 ---